Katharine Kuharic

-Kuharic has been recognized with awards from the Rockefeller Foundation, Contemporary Art Museum St. Louis, New York Foundation for the Arts, and San Francisco Art Institute, among others.San Francisco Art Institute.
-"Richard Diebenkorn Teaching Fellow," Programs.
-Retrieved April 6, 2022.
-She has shown internationally, and her work belongs to the public collections of the St. Louis Art Museum and Pennsylvania Academy of the Fine Arts.Hellberg, Susanna.
-"Stockholms Tip Set," Dag DN (Sweden), 1998.
+Kuharic has been recognized with awards from the Rockefeller Foundation, Contemporary Art Museum St. Louis, New York Foundation for the Arts, and San Francisco Art Institute, among others.
+She has shown internationally, and her work belongs to the public collections of the St. Louis Art Museum and Pennsylvania Academy of the Fine Arts.
 She lives in New York and is a professor of art at Hamilton College.

 Education and career

 Kuharic was born in South Bend, Indiana in 1962.
 She completed a BFA in painting and drawing at Carnegie Mellon University in 1984 and then moved to New York City, where she studied at the School of Visual Arts with Louise Bourgeois and Robert Storr.
-In the decade that followed, she exhibited at New York venues including Hallwalls, White Columns, The Drawing Center, Four Walls, and P.P.O.W., where she had a solo show in 1994.Hallwalls.
-Katharine Kuharic, Artists.
-Retrieved April 7, 2022.Gordon, Kate.
-Katharine Kuharic: Working in the Lou, St. Louis, MO: Bruno David Gallery, 2012.
+In the decade that followed, she exhibited at New York venues including Hallwalls, White Columns, Drawing Center, Four Walls, and P.P.O.W., where she had a solo show in 1994.
 She has continued to show at P.P.O.W., with six subsequent solo exhibitions between 1997 and 2016.

-In the early 2000s, Kuharic returned to the Midwest, relocating to St. Louis for a teaching position at Washington University in St. Louis.Foster, Holly.
-"Eight Hamilton Faculty Members Awarded Tenure," Hamilton College, News, March 10, 2009.
-Retrieved April 6, 2022.
-Since then, she has had solo exhibitions at the Contemporary Art Museum St. Louis, The Delaware Contemporary, and South Bend Regional Museum of Art, and appeared in group shows at the Pennsylvania Academy of Fine Arts, Contemporary Arts Museum Houston, and Portsmouth Museum of Fine Art, among others.Gillespie, Evan.
-"Harsh and Amiable," South Bend Tribune, April 1, 2007.
+In the early 2000s, Kuharic returned to the Midwest, relocating to St. Louis for a teaching position at the Sam Fox School of Design & Visual Arts at Washington University in St. Louis.
+Since then, she has had solo exhibitions at the Contemporary Art Museum St. Louis, The Delaware Contemporary, and South Bend Museum of Art, and appeared in group shows at the Pennsylvania Academy of the Fine Arts, Contemporary Arts Museum Houston, and Portsmouth Museum of Fine Art, among others.

 Kuharic has taught art since the mid-1990s, at institutions including Yale School of Art, The New School, the School of Visual Arts, and Washington University (2002–6), where she served as a lecturer, associate professor and coordinator of painting.
 She has been a professor at Hamilton College in Clinton, New York since 2007.